Dumb Plant Facts with Lise: the Stanky Red Trillium

 Thank you, botanists, for acknowledging the perfection of bisexuals.
 I’m ready for your hot take on elf-earred disaster bisexuals; call me 🤙

-• Red trilliums, being bisexual, can self-pollinate (wait, you can’t?)
-However, they set seed more reliably when cross-pollinated.
-It’s hypothesized this is because it has a “self-incompatibility” mechanism, which a number of different plants have as an adaptation.
+• Red trilliums, being bisexual, can self-pollinate (wait, you can’t?) les paul dating It’s hypothesized this is because it has a “self-incompatibility” mechanism, which a number of different plants have as an adaptation.
 Presumably this encourages genetic diversity?

 Considering plants can reproduce asexually, they already have a lot to answer for when it comes to genetic diversity 😂